Windows Server 2003 end of life: what it means for security

 Organisations need to be aware of the risks of running out-of-support platforms in the wake of Microsoft no longer issuing security updates for any versions of Windows Server 2003.

-That’s according to Sasha Pavlovic, director of cloud and data centre security for Asia Pacific at Trend Micro.
+That's according to Sasha Pavlovic, director of cloud and data center security for Asia Pacific at Trend Micro.

 Pavlovic says it's important for organisations to understand the risks of running out-of-support platforms against the costs and effort of migrating to a new one.